cvlab-epfl/cvlab-kubernetes-guide/README.md

 # Kubernetes at CVLab

+If you find a mistake, something is not working, you know a better way to do it, or you need a new image to be built, please let me know or open an issue here.
+*- Kris*

 Other resources on that topic:

 * <https://github.com/EPFL-IC/caas>
 * <https://github.com/epfml/kubernetes-setup>
 * <https://github.com/kcyu2014/cvlab-kubernetes>

-If you find a mistake, something is not working, you know a better way to do it, or you need a new image to be built, please contact me at *krzysztof.lis@epfl.ch*.

 ## Overview

 Docker *containers* are the processses running on a docker host (that is our server).
 They use the same operating system as the host, but have their own internal file system and do no see the host's file system.

 *Images* are snapshots of that internal file system.
 For example we installed our libraries in a container and take a snapshot so that we can start new containers from the same base.
-Images can be made by saving a given containers file system, but usually are specified declaratively with [Dockerfiles](https://docs.docker.com/engine/reference/builder/).
+Images can be made by saving a given container's file system, but usually are specified declaratively with [Dockerfiles](https://docs.docker.com/engine/reference/builder/).

 [Kubernetes](https://kubernetes.io/) is a system that organizes running a big number of docker containers on a multi-machine cluster.
 The rationale is that Kubernetes will allocate resources when we need to run a job and release them later, leading to a more efficient usage than when machines are assigned to people - we do not pay for the resources when the jobs are not running.